 Welcome to our Distribution Future Energy Scenarios (DFES).
-This document sets out our forecasts for how electricity generation and consumption may evolve in North Wales, Merseyside, Cheshire and North Shropshire over the next 30 years.
-These forecasts are updates to those we published in July 2020, following incorporation of the ESO's 2020 FES scenario framework.
-This is one of a suite of documents we have created to explain our forecasts.
+This document summarises the key findings from our forecasts for how electricity generation and consumption may evolve in North Wales, Merseyside, Cheshire and North Shropshire over the next 30 years.
+This document is an update to our December 2020 publication - our forecasts haven't changed, but we've now added information to show how they compare against other industry forecasts.